Software makes software (that makes software)

 The thing about the profession of industrial design was you’d figure out how to shape plastic, metal, and other materials in ways that made humans feel good.
 Like this shape makes ‘em feel that way, this shape makes ‘em feel this way, this shape is better than that shape.
 How people used those shapes was really important, there was psychology and human factors to consider.
 But I always gravitated towards software.
 It just made sense to me.

 My masters thesis was about software and I got shut down at my defense the first time for good reason.
-1 of my professors told me that “Bro this is shit is industrial design, you need to make a physical product.”
-There were arguments if software could be considered a product, and if there was any industrial design involved.
+One of my professors told me that “This is industrial design, you gotta make a physical product.”
+There were concerns about if software could be considered a product, and if there was any industrial design involved.
 So, I burned my software to a CD-R and made a cool box for it & the profs were like right on, and I got my degree.

 My first job out of graduate school was making software and these days I shape way more bits than atoms.
 All this AI jazz has got me thinking: what do we do with an endless repeating generative medium that has indelible shape & form that can self-organize and adapt?
 Software used to be really hard to change, it took a lot of people a lot of time to hit the right buttons in the right order.

-When u make software that makes software (that makes software):
+When we make software that makes software (that makes software):

-- Impact stops being capped by how fast u can type (or click on shit)
+- Impact stops being capped by how fast we can type

-- Your job becomes E-X-P-L-A-I-N-I-N-G (fast, with feeling, intensity, direction, richness, tenacity, obsession, understanding of craft, clarity, human responsibility, morality, economically, opportunistically).
+- The job becomes E-X-P-L-A-I-N-I-N-G (fast, with feeling, intensity, direction, richness, tenacity, obsession, understanding of craft, clarity, human responsibility, morality, economically, opportunistically)

-- Taste, judgment, and vision are the guide.
+- Taste, judgment, and vision are the guide (they always were)

-Some people see doom, I see joy and curiosity compounding, let’s shine bright!!!!
+Where some people see doom, I see joy and curiosity compounding, let’s shine bright.